MicBrain/Python-algo-Module/README.md

    7. Binary_Tree method: tree_data(self) - A generator that gets a binary tree node data.

 #### SORTING ALGORITHMS
-In computer science, a search algorithm is an algorithm for finding an item with specified properties among a collection of items.
-The items may be stored individually as records in a database; or may be elements of a search space defined by a mathematical formula or procedure.
+A sorting algorithm is an algorithm that puts elements of a list in a certain order.
+The most-used orders are numerical order and lexicographical order.
+Efficient sorting is important for optimizing the use of other algorithms (such as search and merge algorithms) which require input data to be in sorted lists.